chrisb13/mkmov/docs/index.rst

 .. _pull requests: https://help.github.com/articles/creating-a-pull-request/

-MkMov's utility is best shown by example, here is AVISO global allsat madt, output is daily and variable is adt.
+MkMov's utility is best shown by an example, here is AVISO global allsat madt, output is daily and variable is adt.

 .. raw:: html